LillySutphin15/docker-static-app-deployment/README.md

 # Docker-static-app-deployment
-this is from php branch

-This is a local deployment to serve the Github pages app of [LillySutphin15.github.io/MyWebpage](https://LillySutphin15.github.io/MyWebpage)
+This is a local deployment to run server-side php scripts integrated with an nginx web server.

 ## Architecture